madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 <div class="pagepanel down_arrow white">
   <div class="center">
 		<h2>HACKING C#: PROGRAMMING FOR THE TRULY LAZY</h2>
-		<h3>Parte the Thirde: Compare Consecutive Array Elements</h3>
+		<h3>Parte the Thirde: Compare Adjacent Array Elements</h3>
 		<hr/>
 		<div style="text-align: left">
-			<p>As shown in <a href="https://www.thecodepainter.co.uk/blog/2019113/hackingcsharp_arrayadjust">Part One</a> it's best to leave an Enumerable Un-enumerated for as long as possible.
+			<p>As shown in <a href="https://www.thecodepainter.co.uk/blog/2019113/hackingcsharp_arrayadjust">Part One</a> it's best to leave an Enumerable Un-enumerated for as long as possible - leaving potentially expensive operations delayed until absolutely needed.
 Part One showed how to adjust an array without enumerating first.
-This time we're going to look at a method to compare two adjacent array elements without forcing it into an array to use Indexes.</p>
+This time we're going to look at a method to compare two adjacent array elements without forcing it into an array to use Indexes (i.e. arr[i] compared to arr[i+1]).</p>

 			<p>Let's quickly whip up a problem to solve first.
 Let's say I had an enumerable defined with these integer values:</p>